The Promises and Covenants of God are ALWAYS Conditional!

 Deu 28:1 And it shall come to pass, if thou shalt hearken diligently unto the voice of the LORD thy God, to observe and to do all his commandments which I command thee this day, that the LORD thy God will set thee on high above all nations of the earth:

-The key word “IF” is given to the nation of Israel and God tells them that “IF” they would diligently follow the Word of God that “THEN” God would make them above all nations.
+The key word “IF” is given to the nation of Israel again and God tells them that “IF” they would diligently follow the Word of God that “THEN” God would make them above all nations.
 There are very specific requirements to the blessings of God and if you continue to read down in this chapter you will also find that there are very specific curses for not following these instructions.
 This is a Bible principle and a spiritual law being established by God.
-This is how God works and this should inform you of your responsibilities.
-You start by recognizing that you have some responsibilities and then you go about finding out what they are and how to follow them or fulfill them.
+This is how God works and this should inform us of our responsibilities to listen and obey.
+We start by recognizing that we have some responsibilities and then we go about finding out what they are and how to follow them or fulfill them.

 Jer 4:1 If thou wilt return, O Israel, saith the LORD, return unto me: and if thou wilt put away thine abominations out of my sight, the shalt thou not remove.